BMI guidelines for Tummy tuck and BBL

 BMI less than 35

-Patients who have a BMI less than 35 with no other medical conditions are reasonable candidates for cosmetic surgery.
+Patients who have a BMI less than 35 with no other medical conditions are good candidates for cosmetic surgery.
 However, if you have any health issues, also known as comorbid conditions, it will definitely factor into the decision to have surgery.

 BMI between 35-40